Hysterica

 Hysterica is a heavy metal band from Stockholm, Sweden.
 The band was founded in 2005.
 They recorded their first demo in 2006 which met with critical appraise.
-After several years of playing live gigs they finally released their first album MetalWar in 2009.
-Besides Sweden, Hysterica have toured in the Netherlands, Belgium, Germany, the UK and Russia.
+After several years of playing live gigs, they finally released their first album MetalWar in 2009.
+Besides Sweden, Hysterica has toured in the Netherlands, Belgium, Germany, the UK and Russia.
 They performed at the 2009 Sweden Rock Festival.
-The band won the award for Newcomer in the Swedish Metal Awards in 2010.
+The band won the award for Newcomer at the Swedish Metal Awards in 2010.